rikuto-oiwa-phys/wannier90/docs/docs/tutorials/tutorial_37.md

     Inspect the output file `silicon.wout`.
     The CWFs are obtained without any iterative calculations, significantly reducing the computational costs.
+    In addition, the band interpolation quality of the closest Wannier method is better than that of the MLWFs method.
     On the other hand, the spreads of the CWFs are larger than the MLWFs.

-10. Run `gnuplot` to compare DFT and Wannier-interpolated bands, this will generate a PDF file `silicon_band.pdf`, see Fig.[Bands comparison](#fig:silicon_band_pao).
+11. Run `gnuplot` to compare DFT and Wannier-interpolated bands, this will generate a PDF file `silicon_band.pdf`, see Fig.[Bands comparison](#fig:silicon_band_pao).